usf-cs272-fall2022/usf-cs272-fall2022.github.io/_exams/exam-grading.md

 Based on the standard grading scale used by this class, the average of the original and retake grade must be `74%` or higher to meet this requirement.
 Students must earn a passing grade in only one of the two exams, *not* both.

-Students that failure to meet 1 or more of the pass requirements will have their letter grade capped to C– maximum, regardless of whether they have a higher letter grade in Canvas.
+Students that failure to meet 1 or more of the pass requirements will have their letter grade capped to C– letter grade (1.7 GPA), regardless of whether they have a higher letter grade in Canvas.
 See the [course syllabus]({{ site.data.info.links.syllabus.link }}) for details.

 ## Grading